niekcandaele/CSMM-russian/docs/setting-up/quick-start.rst

 Confirm the webserver is up and running.
 To do this, you can type ``ip:port`` in your browser.
 You should see the dynamic map page.

 The webserver uses ControlPanelPort+2 as port.
 You can find ControlPanelPort in your serverconfig.xml.
+  ControlPanelPort could also be called query port on some larger hosting providers

 Set up authentication credentials for CSMM
 --------------------------------------------